spack/spack/lib/spack/docs/developer_guide.rst

       It is important to cherry-pick commits in the order they happened, otherwise you can get conflicts while cherry-picking.
-When cherry-picking onto a point release, look at the merge date, **not** the number of the pull request or the date it was opened.
+When cherry-picking look at the merge date,
+      **not** the number of the pull request or the date it was opened.

       Sometimes you may **still** get merge conflicts even if you have